Chains - for batch processing and effects automation

 - Edit the parameters for some effects in the Chain

-For further details see the Edit Chains page.
+For further details on creating, editing and sharing Chains, see the Edit Chains page.

 Use Up or Down arrow on the keyboard) to select the Chain you want to work on, then either:to show the existing chains.
 Select the chain you require by using left-click (or using the